 The headless professor explains the difference between subjects (participants), groups, samples, and populations.
 He offers a clinical example and a marketing one, and provides a diagram showing the relationship between a population, group, sample, and participants.
 What is the difference between subjects/participants, groups, samples, and populations?
 Develop a research question.
 Are you able to identify […]

 Comedians Penn and Teller expose medical scam artists by using outrageous fake medical equipment and a fictitious doctor in a shopping mall.
 People tried magnet therapy, chiropractic weighted coats, and a snail mucus mask and were asked whether they experienced any health benefits.
-Why did magnet therapy, magno mitts, and the chiropractic coat seem to […]
+Unfortunately, this video was removed by the corporate owner (CBS).
+We found […]

 Reaction time is measured in a variety of psychological experiments.
 The history of reaction time in the 1800s is discussed by Christopher D. Green in this mini-documentary.
 What were some of the reasons for differing reaction time measurements among researchers?
 Could this occur today?
 How?
 Does the apparatus used by Wilhelm Wundt diminish his impact […]